FrenkK/servo-epaper-gauge/README.md

 - Some screws from your screw drawer ;)
 - A 3D-printer
 - Weatherproof filament like ASA or ABS
-- Some 1mm thicl acryllic to make the windows
+- Some acryllic to make the window

 # STEP files
 The project includes STEP files for 3d-printing an enclosure: